randallsquared/uhfs/index.md

 This site is the home of the UHF Hypermedia Format (UHF).

-UHF is a deliberately simple format, introducing to JSON
+UHF is a deliberately simple format.
+It consists of five JSON keys (with various spellings) and usage rules that permit some extensions.
+Together, these fully cover only the most basic hypermedia use case: linking.
+The only H Factor supported is [[LO]](http://amundsen.com/hypermedia/hfactor/#LO).

 1. three keys dividing a UHF document into three sections:
     - uhf
     - head
     - body
-1. three keys that can only appear under `head`:
+1. two keys that can only appear under `head`:
+    - rel
+    - uri
 1. an extension / namespacing mechanism for additional capabilities

 A UHF document can have a root-level key called `body`, and anything can go in here.
 Your non-hypermedia API output, for example.

-A UHF document can have a root-level key called `head`, which names an array of links that can each have a URI, a set of rels, and a title.
+A UHF document can have a root-level key called `head`, which names an array of links that can each have a URI, and must have a set of rels.

 Every UHF document has a root-level key called `uhf`.
 This is the core of the format.
 The JSON object that `uhf` names is a mapping from "prefix" keys to partial URIs.